dpriskorn/ItemSubjector/Kubernetes_HOWTO.md

 So you have access to a cluster and you want to run ItemSubjector in batch mode?

-The guide below is adapted to the specifics of the Wikimedia cluster, but it should be possible to run on any Kubernetes cluster.
+The guide below is adapted to the specifics of the Wikimedia cluster, but it should be possible to run on any Kubernetes cluster with a python >=3.8 pod.

 ## Wikimedia Cloud VCS Kubernetes setup
 1) setup a toolforge account, see https://wikitech.wikimedia.org/wiki/Portal:Toolforge/Quickstart